tom8941/spacewalk-debian-sync/README.md

 ```
 spacewalk-debian-sync.pl --url 'ftp://ftp.fr.debian.org/debian/dists/Debian7.11/main/binary-amd64/' --channel wheezychannel --username spaceuser --password spacepassword --packagelist /opt/packagelist
 ```
-You can optain a package list by using the command :
+You can obtain a package list by using the command :

 ```
 #for installed package